cds-snc/exploration-documentation/ProcessDocumentation.md

 - This informed an evaluation & monitoring plan

 **3. Prototyped the framework and the service**
-- Built the Framework: Assessment criteria & questions
+- Framework: Created assessment criteria & questions
-- Developed processes & artifacts to support the service
+- Service: Mapped our service model, developed processes & artifacts to support the service

 **4. Created an org Intake model**
 - Centralized Intake for how departments come into our pipeline